Topic Modeling for DEEP

 The following are the problems that we’ve faced:

-• Although more iteration means more stable and predictable output, it causes the algorithm to run slow for large documents.
+has implemented Latent Dirichlet Allocation(LDA) which is a statistical method which therefore does random initialization of topics and keywords.
+So, if we don’t do more iterations, running the algorithm multiple times with same documents result in quite different results. - Although more iteration means more stable and predictable output, it causes the algorithm to run slow for large documents.
 Finding a balance between these is a challenge and completely experimental.
 It also depends on the kinds of documents we have.

-• Also, since we’ve introduced recursive solution for hierarchical modeling, the complexity grows exponentially with depths of topics.
+- Also, since we’ve introduced recursive solution for hierarchical modeling, the complexity grows exponentially with depths of topics.
 And with large documents, it becomes very slow.

 The first two problems are inherent in the algorithm itself and is just a matter of finding out the balance between stable results and faster calculation.
 However, for the third problem mentioned above, we ‘ve implemented caching in server side to prevent running the algorithm multiple times if the documents have not changed.